-Year Ended December 31,
+Year I Decem

 (\$ in thousands) 2023 2022

-Loans held for sale (55,452) \$ 1,358,441
+Loans held for sale \$ (55,452) \$ 1,358,441

 Other operating sources (36,267) (98,848)

 Net cash (used in) provided by operating activities \$ (91,719) \$ 1,259,593

 For the year ended December 31, 2023 our loan sales were less than our loan originations with loan sales at \$14.9 billion and loan originations at \$15.3 billion.
 For the year ended December 31, 2022 our loan sales exceeded our loan originations with loan sales at \$20.5 billion compared to loan originations at \$19.3 billion.
-When loan sales are higher than loan originations we typically experience a net cash inflow and when loan originations are higher than loan sales we typically experience a net cash outflow.
+When loan sales are higher than loan originations we typically experience a net cash inflow and when loan originations are higher than loan sales we typically experience a net cash inflow and when loan originations are higher than loan sales we typically experience a net cash outflow.
 Therefore, in the year ended December 31, 2022 we experienced a net cash inflow from our loans held for sale compared to the year ended December 31, 2023 during which our cash used was minimal.
 The decrease in cash used by other operating sources was primarily due to lower operating expenses driven by overall lower production.